Topics on Medium Speak Volumes

 The first thing you can say could be: “Hey, Medium, why don’t you look at the topics?
 It seems there’s a bit of mess, there.”

 Simply put, Medium doesn’t give a shit about the visibility of your stories outside featured content and it’s not interested in investing hours in it.
 Nor does give a shit about your interests as a reader outside featured content.
 Topics organization is just laid there as you guessed: trendy and biased.
-Because Medium doesn’t care much and, if anything, topics can just contribute to the trendy and biased magazine.
+Because Medium doesn’t care much and, if anything, topics can just contribute to the editorial line.

 And maybe — too late — you say the third thing: “________!@!“ Fill the blank space at will.